 2. Other resources: For additional information on this festive holiday… and information on festivities in the San Francisco area, here are a few websites for you to view:

-— www.chineseparade.com for information on the festivities happening in San Francisco, where the largest celebration occurs outside of Asia.
+— www.chineseparade.com for information on the festivities happening in San Francisco, where the largest celebration occurs outside Asia.

-Gung Hay Fat Choy!… Gong Xi Fa Cai !… Sun Neen Fi Lok!… Xin Nian Kuai Le!
+Gung Hay Fat Choy!… Gong Xi Fa Cai !… Sun Neen Fi Lok!… Xin Nian Kuai Le!… Happy Prosperity and Happy New Year!

 That is very interesting, You are an overly professional blogger.